 The Third Principle of A Course in Miracles

 Miracles occur naturally as expressions of love.
-The real miracle is that love that inspires them.
+The real miracle is the love that inspires them.
 In this sense, everything that comes from love is a miracle (T-1.3:1-3).

-Here in the world – here in these bodies in the world – love appears as a special emotion, one that we offer to some people, places and things and not to others.
+Here in the world – in these bodies in the world – love appears as a special emotion, one that we offer to some people, places and things and not to others.
 And, love is sometimes returned to us and sometimes it is not.
+It’s just the way it is.
 Who amongst us would say otherwise?

 In these bodies and in this world, love depends on differences and judgment.
-Yet in the formulation of A Course in Miracles, which always invites us to perceive and live by another way, love does not see differences at all.
+It always reflects value judgments and preferences.
+Yet in the formulation of A Course in Miracles, which always invites us to perceive and live according to another law, love does not see differences at all.
 Love is blind to difference; love “sees” only sameness.

 There is no love but God’s and all of love is His.
 There is no other principle that rules where love is not.
 Love is a law without opposite.
 Its wholeness is the power holding everything as one . . .
 (W-pI.127.3:5-8).

-This is why there is no order of difficulty in miracles, and this is why their Source – which is love, which is our source too – is “beyond evaluation” (T-1.I.2:X).
-Love is our inheritance, but of it we cannot speak for we cannot – in the context of world and body – truly understand, let alone experience the truth of one without another.
+This is why there is no order of difficulty in miracles, and this is why their Source – which is Love Itself, which is our Source too – is “beyond evaluation” (T-1.I.2:2).
+Love is our inheritance, but of it we cannot speak for we cannot – in the context of world and body – truly understand, let alone experience, the truth of one without another.

-A Course in Miracles is all about love, but it’s important to understand that what we call love in the world – even at its finest, most effective and most lovely – is a form of hate because it sees differences, judges them as valuable or not valuable, and then chooses betwen them accordingly.
+A Course in Miracles is all about remembering that Love is our fundament, but it’s important to understand that what we call love in the world – even at its finest, most effective and most lovely – is a form of hate because it sees differences, judges them as valuable or not, and then chooses between them accordingly.
+If one suffers for another’s gain, then we are not talking about love.

-In this light, a miracle is a response to separation because it emphasizes sameness, and thus undoes – temporarily, in a limited way – our reliance on distinctions.
-Miracles remind us that we are not separate from what we judge, and that our judgment is therefore being rendered against our own self.
-This insight softens our minds, loosening ego’s stranglehold, and allowing us to move forward with greater sensitivity and kindness.
+In this light, a miracle is a response to separation because it emphasizes this sameness, and thus undoes – temporarily, in a limited way – our reliance on distinctions.
+Miracles remind us that we are not separate from that which we judge, and that judgment is therefore being rendered against our own self.
+This insight softens our minds, loosening ego’s stranglehold, and allows us to move forward in relationship with our brothers and sisters with greater sensitivity and kindness.

 . . . miracle-mindedness means right-mindedness.
 The right-minded neither exalt nor depreciate the mind of the miracle worker or the miracle receiver (T-2.3:1-2).

-Another way of saying this, is to say that “miracle-mindedness” recognizes the fundamental sameness of the minds of the both the giver and the receiver, neatly manifesting the course’s insistence that to give and receive are the same (T-26.I.3:6).
+Another way of saying this, is to say that “miracle-mindedness” recognizes the fundamental sameness of the minds of the both the miracle giver and miracle receiver, neatly manifesting the Course’s insistence that to give and receive are the same (T-26.I.3:6).

-Miracle workers are not deceived by the appearances of difference, for they have learned that love recognizes only sameness, thus undoing any grounds for judgment or valuation.
-Sameness becomes the standard by which we live and create, and peace and joy are its effects.
+Miracle workers are not deceived by the appearances of difference, for they have learned that love recognizes only what is one and so cannot be judged.
+Thus, they do not act in ways that rely on or otherwise reinforce any apparent grounds for judgment or valuation.
+This radical equality – radical because it is the root of being, which is shared – becomes the standard by which we live and create.
+Peace and joy are its natural effects.

 Leave a Comment